-5 Reasons People Choose Private Yoga Instead of Group Yoga
+5 Reasons People Choose To Work With A Private Yoga Instructor

 While group yoga offers a space to explore a sequence and a sense of community, private yoga adapts to you as an individual.

 While private and group are both wonderful options, they do offer different aspects to students.
 While group yoga offers a space to explore a sequence and a sense of community, private yoga adapts to you as an individual.
 Private yoga classes are completely personalized and the student is given the instructors' full attention.
-Classes are designed and adapted according to the individual.
-This can help assist in avoiding injure, modifying the poses, deepening the poses, and offering support throughout.
+Classes are designed and adapted according to the individual's specific needs.
+This can help assist in avoiding injury, modifying and deepening the poses, as well as offering support throughout the session.

 Let's explore more in-depth some reasons people would choose private sessions over group yoga classes.